Natifishman/MessageU/README.md

 - Assignment 15
 - Semester: 2025A

-**Note**: This implementation focuses on educational purposes and demonstrates secure communication protocols, encryption techniques, and network programming concepts.
+**Note**: This implementation is designed for educational purposes and demonstrates secure communication protocols, encryption techniques, and network programming concepts.